unicode-org/icu/docs/userguide/usefrom/cobol.md

     used for the CALL statement.

 5. Character string arguments to C/C++ must be null-terminated.
-In COBOL, this means using the Z“xxx” format for literals, and adding X“00” at the end of the content of variables.
+In COBOL, this means using the `Z"xxx"` format for literals, and adding `X"00"` at the end of the content of variables.

 6. Special consideration must be given when a pointer is the value returned by